valora-inc/wallet/docs/syncing-forks.md

 ![allow-merge-commit](./assets/allow-merge-commit.png)

+If merge queue is on, you will also need to disable it since merge queue uses squash and merge by default.
+Merge queue can be turned off in Settings => Rules => Rulesets => main => Require Merge Queue.

 You'll get a red error message saying the repository requires linear history and doesn't allow merge commits.
 You can ignore this message and continue with the merge.